jesse7mm/mayaTornado/README.md

 # mayaTornado
-Python script to generate a particle systems vortex and assigns an Arnold volume shader for rendering
+Python script to generate a particle systems vortex and assigns an Arnold volume shader for rendering.
+You may also use mayaSimpleTornado to generate the particle system without the Arnold shader.

 This script creates a sphere and a particle emitter attached to the sphere.
 It also adds a turbulence field and a vortex field to create a swirling motion, simulating a tornado effect.
 You can adjust the parameters (like rate in the emitter, magnitude in the vortex, etc.) to fine-tune the appearance of the tornado.